Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 date: 2024-06-25 12:00:00 -100
 image: /assets/images/Coffe Shop/Cofee Shop Web App.png
 categories: [Vulnerability Assessment, Web Application]
-tags: [arbitrary file upload, burp suite, client-side validation, container, insufficient password security, pentest report, sql injection, sqlmap, xss]    # TAG names should always be lowercase
+tags: [arbitrary file upload, burp suite, client-side validation, docker, insufficient password security,sql injection, sqlmap, xss]    # TAG names should always be lowercase
 ---
 *Cover image by [Freepik](https://www.freepik.com/)*

 Here we will leverage vulnerabilities in a poorly designed website.
-The web application resides in a container located on our local machine.
-I'll include my vulnerability assessment report at the end
+The web application resides in a  docker container located on our local machine.
+The vulnerability assessment report will be included at the end

 ## Initial Recon and Info Gathering

 Navigating to our localhost/capstone We see the following webpage

-![Image of the website](/assets/images/Coffe%20Shop/Website%20Pic.png) _Coffee store application_
+![Image of the website](/assets/images/Coffe%20Shop/Website%20Pic.png) _Coffee store homepage_

 Clicking on one of the available items listed allows us to enter a comment.
-Let's try a basic XSS test to test of the application will run arbitrary java script
+Let's try a basic XSS test to test if the application will run arbitrary java script commands

 ```javascript
 <script>alert(1)</script>